Eunicken/AccountChain/README.md

     }
 ```
 ### updatePromotion
 The updatePromotion function updates the promotion information to its latest state.
 To avoid too frequent updates for higher efficiency and lower system running costs, the default setting is one update per hour.
 In practise, this setting fulfills the requirements because a promotion in the system starts at the beginning of a day at 00:00:00 and ends at 23:59:59 on the same day or on another day.
-Overnight (11 pm. to 1 am. on the following day), pharmacies are closed and clients cannot make purchasse during this period.
-Therefore, it is guaranteed that the points calculated are combined with the up-to-date promotion.
-The default setting of the promotion update time interval can be changed through [setPromotionListUpdateTimeinterval](#setPromotionListUpdateTimeinterval) function.
+Overnight (11 pm. to 1 am. on the following day), pharmacies are closed and clients cannot make purchases during this period.
+Therefore, it is guaranteed that the points calculated are combined with any activated promotion.
+The default setting of the promotion update time interval can be changed by the [setPromotionListUpdateTimeinterval](#setPromotionListUpdateTimeinterval) function.
 ```solidity
    function updatePromotion() internal {
         if (block.timestamp - lastUpdatePromotion > timeIntervalPromotion) { // used to avoid too frequent update to promotionList to improve the efficiency